TAbramovskaya/SML-metabase-final-project/docs/unusual_behavior_overview.md

 ![](images/top_performers.png)

 Barcode `200000000022` accounts for more than a quarter of all receipts (and 2000 transactions totaling 1 529 558.10 RUB).
-The top six cards with the highest number of receipts together accumulate over half of all receipts.
+The top six barcodes with the highest number of receipts together accumulate over half of all receipts.
 We should also pay attention to how many different stores these cards were used in.
 I would also assume that pharmacy employees might use certain barcodes to process orders placed, for example, by phone.

 | rank | receipts | barcode      | different\_stores |
 | :--- | :--- |:-------------| :--- |